cdale77/act_blue_reporter/README.md

     # ISO 8601 formatted strings.
     contributions_in_time_range(start_time, end_time)

-One of the problems with ActBlue's API is the structure of the response is different if there is one contribution, or more than one.
-In particular, responses containing multiple contributions are nested on level more than single contributions.
+The structure of the response is different if there is one contribution, or more than one.
+In particular, responses containing multiple contributions are nested one level more than single contributions.
 This class abstracts that away and returns a predictable structure.